MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_query_current_component_perf_state.md

 [out] The value of the current P-state for the specified P-state set.
 Write to this member if the performance values for the P-state set are of type <b>PoFxPerfStateTypeRange</b>.

-##### - ( unnamed union ).StateIndex

-[out] The index of the current P-state for the specified P-state set.
-Write to this member if the performance values for the P-state set are of type <b>PoFxPerfStateTypeDiscrete</b>.

-##### - ( unnamed union ).StateValue

-[out] The value of the current P-state for the specified P-state set.
-Write to this member if the performance values for the P-state set are of type <b>PoFxPerfStateTypeRange</b>.

 ## -remarks